The Blues Summit

 The Blues Summit debuted in 1993 and celebrated it’s 27th Anniversary in January, 2020!
 Program Director/Music Director and original host, Mark Johnson named the show for the B.B.
 King release of that year, and the fact that WMWV is in the White Mountains of NH.
 At that time, he asked assistance from Blues fan Roy Prescott, borrowing from Roy’s modest record collection.
 The show aired on Sunday evenings for two hours.

 Mark started reporting to Jim McGrath for Living Blues for a time and started developing relationships with Blues labels and genre contacts.
 Roy continued to co-produce and guest host on the show.
 In April,1999, Roy took over the hosting duties.
-When Roy went full-time at WMWV and took over the Morning Drive, the Blues Summit moved to Wednesday nights and went to three hours.
+When Roy went full-time at WMWV in 2000 and eventually took over the Morning Drive, the Blues Summit moved to Wednesday nights and went to three hours.
 During Morning Drive on Wednesdays, Roy plays “A Taste of the Blues Summit” at 8:30.
 This gives him a chance to promote the show and the Blues.
 WMWV plays a large amount of Blues in its AAA format on a daily basis.
 Usually one song per hour.

 As early as 1989, Roy had been lobbying for a Blues program on WMWV.
 As that was about to happen, Roy started playing bass in a local band, The Brownfield Blues Band, shelving the radio idea.